-The Unit Trust holds 100% of the interest in HCP VI Holdings SLP (the "SLP") and Hollyport VI Holdings SLP (the "SLP"), which were established in Jersey and managed by Hollyport VI Holdings GP Limited.
+The Unit Trust holds 100% of the interest in HCP VI Holdings SLP and Hollyport VI Holdings SLP (the "SLPs"), which were established in Jersey and managed by Hollyport VI Holdings GP Limited.
 The SLPs were incorporated for the purpose of holding underlying investments on behalf of the Unit Trust.
 The SLPs have no operations other than providing vehicles for the acquisition, holding and onward sale of certain underlying partnerships.
 The SLPs are also reflected at their fair value, with the key fair value driver being the investments in underlying partnerships that the SLPs holds on behalf of the Unit Trust.
-The SLPs do not require consolidation as the Unit Trust is classified as investment entity as defined in IFRS 10.
+The SLPs do not require consolidation as the Unit Trust is classified as investment entity as defined in IFRS 10, Consolidated Financial Statements.

-2.2 Critical accounting estimates and judgements in applying accounting policies
+2.2 Critical accounting judgements and key sources of estimation uncertainty